Datasets

 SettingDescription

-CommentEnter optional text to describe or define the dataset usage or any other information to associate with the dataset.
+CommentText entry field for optional text to describe or define the dataset usage or any other information to associate with the dataset.

-• Standard uses the sync settings requested by the client software.
+• Standard - Uses the sync settings requested by the client software.

-• Always waits for data writes to complete.
+• Always - Waits for data writes to complete.

-• Disabled never waits for writes to complete.
+• Disabled - Never waits for writes to complete.

-• On - Select to use deduplication.
+• On - Uses deduplication.

-• Off - Select to not use deduplication.
+• Off - Does not use deduplication.

-• Deduplication can improve storage capacity but is RAM intensive.
+• Deduplication can improve storage capacity but is RAM-intensive.
 Compressing data is recommended before using deduplication.

 Deduplicating data is a one-way process.
 You cannot undo deduplicated data!

-• Sensitive assumes file names are case sensitive.
+• Sensitive - Assumes file names are case sensitive.

-• Insensitive assumes file names are not case sensitive.
+• Insensitive - Assumes file names are not case sensitive.

 • You cannot change case sensitivity after saving the dataset.
 Note: The Mixed option no longer exists.

-• Inherit - Select to use the parent setting.
+• Inherit - Uses the parent setting.

-• SKEIN Not supported for a file system on boot pools.
+• SKEIN - Not supported for a file system on boot pools.

 • SettingDescription

-Snapshot directorySelect the option to controls visibility of the .zfs directory on the dataset from the dropdown list.
-Select either Visible or Invisible.
+Snapshot directorySets the option that controls visibility of the .zfs directory on the dataset from the option selected in the dropdown list.
+Select Visible, Invisible, or Disabled.

-CopiesSelect the number of ZFS user data duplicates stored on this dataset from the dropdown list.
+CopiesSets the number of ZFS user data duplicates stored on this dataset to the option selected on the dropdown list.
 Select between 1, 2, or 3 redundant data copies.
-This can improve data protection and retention but is not a substitute for storage pools with disk redundancy.
+This can improve data protection and retention, but is not a substitute for storage pools with disk redundancy.

 • All datasets within an SMB share path must have identical ACL types.
 For a more in-depth explanation of ACLs and configurations in TrueNAS, see our ACL Primer.
 This advanced setting changes ACL type and mode settings configured by the Dataset Preset option.
 Do not make changes here if you do not understand ACLs.

 • Restricted - Does not allow chmod to make changes to files or directories with a non-trivial ACL.
-An ACL is trivial if it can be fully expressed as a file mode without losing any access rules.
+An ACL is trivial if it can be fully expressed as a file mode without losing access rules.
 Set ACL Mode to restricted to optimize a dataset for SMB sharing, but it can also require further optimizations.
 For example, configuring an rsync task with this dataset could require adding --no-perms in the task Auxiliary Parameters field.

 Data Compression Algorithms